October Health – 2025 Report

 1. Promote Work-Life Balance

-Encourage flexible working hours and remote work options to help employees manage personal and professional responsibilities.
+Encourage flexible working hours and remote work options to help employees manage personal commitments alongside work responsibilities.

-Create a culture where employees feel comfortable discussing stress and seeking help without stigma.
+Build a culture of open communication where employees feel safe discussing their stressors and seeking help from management.